MikeWoodward/English-Football-Forecasting/5 Django app/README.md

 ### Response times

 The app is a little slow to update some pages, especially when there's a lot of data.
-I'm running some tests to find out causes and diagnosis.
+I'm running some tests to find out causes.

 ### AI response